DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 - I started leaning on the producers, Andre and Leo, a lot more.
 They've been helping me a lot more with task creation and making important decisions about the short-term direction of the project.
 - I've been relying on Chelle more for creative director-type stuff.
 They're pretty much a co-creative director.
 I try to run ideas by them to make sure things make sense.
 In terms of directing and giving feedback, I trust and respect their opinion, and I usually agree with it.

 Also, Mikel is the lead level designer.
-So, once he's up to speed, you should also be able to look to him for level design-related questions and feedback.
+So, once he's up to speed, you should also be able to look to him for level design-related feedback.

 ### Polls